eliasheinz/first/README.md

-# hello-world
+# Hello everyone
-To figure out how this works
+I am new to this and I am testing to see how github works